 Our culture tends to have a fairytale vision of what marriage should really be.
 Couples often enter into a marriage having had more discussion about the type of cake they want for their wedding rather than a conversation about their commitment and values in their relationship and marriage.
 So how do you know if you've found the one?
 Here are 6 signs that this could truly be your "happily ever after":

-- Recognize if you are in a relationship for the right reasons and not just to be with someone.
+Recognize if you are in a relationship for the right reasons and not just to be with someone.
 If you are in the relationship because you are too fearful of being alone or because you worry that you won't meet "Mr. Right," then this is definitely not your prince charming.
 Settling is not going to pay off in the long-run.
-3 Tips For Finding Love Again After Divorce
+3 Must-Follow Rules For Finding (Baggage-Free) Love After Divorce

 More relationship advice from YourTango Experts: